samcaf/ResolvedEnergyCorrelators/README.md

 The project is organized into several directories, each serving a specific purpose:

-write/: Contains the main C++ source code for computing Energy Correlators.
+`write/`: Contains the main C++ source code for computing Energy Correlators:

-* new_enc/: Executables for computing Projected ENCs, Resolved 3-Point ENCs, and Resolved 4-Point ENCs.
+* `new_enc/`: Executables for computing Projected ENCs, Resolved 3-Point ENCs, and Resolved 4-Point ENCs;

-* src/: Core C++ source files.
+* `src/`: Core C++ source files;

-* utils/: Utility functions and classes for data processing.
+* `utils/`: Utility functions and classes for data processing;

-* include/: Header files defining interfaces and data structures.
+* `include/`: Header files defining interfaces and data structures;

+* `data/`: Houses datasets, including the CMS 2011A Jet Primary Dataset.

-plot/: Houses Python scripts for data visualization.
+`plot/`: Houses python tools for data visualization:

+* `plotter.py`: Plotter class inspired by the MIT Open Data plot format.

-* histogram.py: Contains a histogram class which is useful for plotting ENCs, testing their normalization, integrating over variables, finding sub-histograms, etc..
+* `histogram.py`: Contains a histogram class which is useful for plotting ENCs, testing their normalization, integrating over variables, finding sub-histograms, etc..

-* plotter.py: Plotter class inspired by the MIT Open Data plot format.

-* utils/: Python utility modules.
+* `utils/`: Python utility modules.

+* `jet_properties/`: Example plotting code for plotting properties of jets from different samples.

-* encs/: Project-specific plotting code for ENCs.
+* `encs/`: Project-specific plotting code for ENCs.

-bin/: Compiled binaries and executable files.
+`bin/`: Compiled binaries and executable files.

-output/: Directory for storing output data and generated figures.
+`output/`: Directory for storing output data and generated figures.

-* new_encs/: Output data files from ENC computations.
+* `new_encs/`: Output data files from ENC computations.

-* new_enc_figures/: Figures and plots generated from the data.
+* `new_enc_figures/`: Figures and plots generated from the data.

-Makefile.inc: Configuration file for compilation settings.
+`Makefile.inc`: Configuration file for compilation settings.

-README.md: Project documentation.
+`README.md`: Project documentation.

 ## Contributing